The hydraulic vacuum brake booster should be removed in this order.

 Remove piston 20 with pusher 18 from the cylinder.

-Press the pin out of the piston, remove the piston pusher and the plate pusher 19 of the ball valve.
+Press the pin out of the piston, remove the piston pusher and plate pusher 19 of the ball valve.

 Remove the rubber ring from the seal housing and remove the cuff.